yusuke85/javascript-module-2-todo-workshop/README.md

 person.bio()
 person.greeting()
 ```
-You have now got some data and functionality inside your object, and are now able to access them with some nice simple syntax!
+You now have some data and functionality inside your object, and are able to access them with some nice simple syntaxes!

 So what is going on here?
 Well, an object is made up of multiple members, each of which has a name (e.g. `name` and `age` above), and a value (e.g. `['Bob', 'Smith']` and `32`).
 Each name/value pair must be separated by a comma, and the name and value in each case are separated by a colon.
 The syntax always follows this pattern:
 ```js